nuvibit/nuvibit.com/content/english/products/foundation-blueprint/_index.md

   - title : "Scalability"
     icon : "fa-chart-line"
-    content : "Our Foundation was developed primarily with scalability in mind."
+    content : "Our Foundation was developed with scalability in mind and is able to scale with your workloads."

   - title : "Well Architected"
     icon : "fa-drafting-compass"